elibroftw/blog.elijahlopez.ca/content/posts/instruction-manual-for-life.md

 draft: true
 ---

 This is an ongoing article on how to raise a child (not necessarily yours) and how to grow as a person.
-As a child grows, they generally become or should become more self-aware and cosncious.
+As a child grows, they generally become or should become more self-aware and conscious.
 Maturity means that they are able to think more than one-step ahead for 99% of actions.
 Being an adult does not imply you are mature.
 Maturity is also not about never having fun or never laughing.

 For me, this was probably at the start of grade 11.
 I distinctly remember not trying at all in Grade 12 chemistry during the summer going into Grade 11.
 However, once in Grade 11, I got serious about most of my courses.